강의

 • Callback functions and callback hell, Promise state changes and chaining, async/await syntax and error handling

-5. Prototype and Inheritance
+5. Prototypes and Inheritance

-The concept and connection structure of prototypes,
+The concept of prototypes and their connection structure,

 Various Prototype Inheritance Methods